 Applications are now closed for Semester 1, 2020.

-- Paid as $2,500 lump sum payments approximately three weeks after Census Date in each eligible semester of study, once enrolment has been confirmed.
+Lump sum scholarship payments of A$3,000 will be made approximately three weeks after Census Date in each Semester, once enrolment has been confirmed.

 - Selection criteria

 - B Computer Science, B Information Technology or any undergraduate program within School of Science and Engineering